Yukihiro Nozuyama

-Yukihiro Nozuyama (野津山 幸宏, Nozuyama Yukihiro) is a Japanese voice actor affiliated with Rush Style.
+Yukihiro Nozuyama (野津山 幸宏, Nozuyama Yukihiro) is a Japanese voice actor affiliated with Stay Luck.
 His hometown is in Osaka.

-Career
+Biography

 In 2017, he graduated from Osaka Amusement Media Vocational School and signed to Rush Style.
 Shortly after joining the company, he auditioned for the new rap battle project, Hypnosis Mic, and was cast as Dice Arisugawa.

-At the 13th Seiyu Awards in 2019, as part of the Hypnosis Mic cast, he accepted the singing award.
+At the 13th Seiyu Awards, as part of the Hypnosis Mic cast, he accepted the singing award.